NexPort-Solutions/premier-responder-documentation/General Questions.md

 By default, question entries are optional.
-To make an entry required, check the **Mandatory** check box found on the **Question** properties screen of the [Universal Questions Editor](General%20Questions%20Editor.htm).
+To make an entry required, check the **Mandatory** check box found on the **Question** properties screen of the [Universal Questions
+Editor](General Questions Editor.md).
 Optionally, the font style or color can be changed as an indication that an entry is required.